BioComputingUP/mocafe/docs/source/code_documentation.rst

 Code Documentation
 ===================

-In the following you can find the complete documentation of *mocafe* code.
+In the following you can find the complete documentation of Mocafe code.

 Subpackages: